rgglez/svelte-i18n-gettext/README.md

 This is a [Svelte](https://svelte.dev/) component based on [derived stores](https://learn.svelte.dev/tutorial/derived-stores) which implements [gettext](https://www.gnu.org/software/gettext/) based translation (i18n) of strings.

+Version 2 is an improvement to make the code more encapsulated and modular.

 ## Usage

 * Install the package (published [here](https://www.npmjs.com/package/svelte-i18n-gettext)).